ketanchoyal/mapbox_search/README.md

 [![Pub](https://img.shields.io/pub/v/mapbox_search)](https://pub.dev/packages/mapbox_search/versions/2.0.0)
 # About

+## Note: Breaking Changes in 4.x.x

+- PlaceSearch and ReverseGeoCoding classes are now merged into one class called GeoCoding with two methods `getPlaces` and `getAddress` since both of them are using the same API.
+- MapBox's new [SearchBox API](https://docs.mapbox.com/api/search/search-box/) is added to the package.

 This package provides easy api calls to MapBox Search API.

-Also, it contains an static map image generator 😆.
+Also, it contains an static map image generator.

 [Maki Icons](https://labs.mapbox.com/maki-icons/) can be used now in marker icon